aGreekGeek/Homework1/readme.md

 # Homework One
 ## Instructions
+Added New Edit to confirm push with RSA

 Install WSL2 with Ubuntu linux installed, create a GitHub Account, create a folder for projects, create homework project 1, do a branch, and a merge locally as well as on GitHub.